swiss-territorial-data-lab/proj-landstats/README.md

 Above image demonstrates the workflow of the project.
 The first part is the temporal-spatial module on the top right.
 This module explored the performance of Logistic Regression / Random Forest / XGBoost / Fully Connected Network (FCN) / ConvRNN with the information from neighbour tiles.
+At the end of this part, we extracted the probability to change from the temporal-spatial module as features for next step.
 The second part is the integration module at the center, which combines the output from all kinds of modules with different source data.
-Here we extracted the probability to change from the temporal-spatial module as feature.
 After that, the performance improvement from neighbor information was studied on the basis of the image level prediction (left part of the image).

 _image-level prediction: uses current and historical aerial image to predict the land cover/land use classes of the input tile.
 The output contains both prediction and confidence for multi-class classification._